KScott6/aRborist/README.md

 `taxa_of_interest` Provide a list of genus or species names to search on NCBI.

 `organism_scope` Change to your target taxa's correct kingdom.
-You can use either NCBI taxonomy codes or simple names ("txid2[Organism:exp]" = "Bacteria[Organism:exp]"; "txid33090[Organism:exp]" = "Viridiplantae").
-Fungi (txid4751) is the default option.
-Using this option helps reduce the number of incorrect hits during your search.
-Leave blank ("") to not have any organism contraints in your search (not recommended).

-`search_options` Change to fit your search needs.
-Use the terms for the [NCBI advanced search](https://www.ncbi.nlm.nih.gov/nuccore/advanced).
-The default search string is shown.
+This help reduce incorrect hits.
+Leave as "" to remove this restriction, though that is usually not recommended.
+Examples:

+* Fungi: "txid4751[Organism:exp]"
+* Bacteria: "txid2[Organism:exp]"
+* Plants: "txid33090[Organism:exp]"

+`include_filters` A character vector of NCBI search filters that must be included in the search.

+`exclude_filters` A character vector of NCBI search filters that should be excluded from the search.

 `max_acc_per_taxa` Provive integer value to specify the maximum number of accessions to obtain for each taxon name.
 Use the option "max" to retrieve **all** the matching NCBI hits -- but be warned that for taxa with many accessions (Fusarium, Alternaria, etc.) this can make the metadata retreival step take **<u>a really long time</u>** (days).